-The Data Protection Act 2018 (including GDPR) means that you have the right to know about what happens to information about you, this policy aims to be really clear about this.
+The Data Protection Act 2018 (including GDPR) means that you have the right to know about what happens to information about you, this policy aims to lay this out clearly.

 This policy governs the way in which I collect, store and share information collected from clients.
 The lawful basis of this data collection is under legitimate interest.
 It applies to the practice, website, social media and services offered by me within my private practice.

 Social media: I have social media accounts for my practice on Facebook, LinkedIn, Twitter and Instagram.
 If you make contact via any of these accounts, then data held will be subject to their privacy policies.
 Direct messages will be held for the duration of our work together and deleted 12 months following the end of our work or last contact unless we discuss the possibility of continuing work together in future.

 Personal information I collect from clients